jensendarren/machine-learning-with-python/8-Machine-Learning-On-Big-Data/README.md

 # Since we are using Python, we can view the object like so:
 vars(txtlines)

-# Note that in production systems you will load data from [HDFS](https://www.ibm.com/analytics/hadoop/hdfs)
+# Note that in production systems you will load data from a Hadoop Distributed File System (HDFS)
 txtlines = sc.textFile("hdfs:///some-distributed-place/a-data-file.csv")

 # Connect to a Hive DB (if you have one!) and run SQL query to create RDD